Brief description -post 39 -steel beam

 Brief description of the 0.90 rule for the elastic redistribution of the moment.

-For part b of the requirement, which is to Design the beam, using elastic analysis with the service loads and the 0.9 rule.
+Part b of the requirement is to Design the beam using elastic analysis with the service loads and the 0.9 rule.

-The 0.90 rule is a redistribution method of the bending moments in which he considers 90% only of the value of the negative moment.
+The 0.90 rule is a redistribution method for bending moments in which 90% of the value of the negative moment is considered.
+The 10% will be added to the positive moment for an intermediate span.

-Then add the average of the 10% value, the reduced value between the two supports from 0 to 10%, to the maximum positive moment for the end span.
+We add the average 10% value, the reduced value between the two supports from 0 to 10%, to the maximum positive moment for the end span.

 For the case of a beam with a continuous edge, the average of 10% of the values is to be added to the maximum positive.